Kier73/Generative-Processing-In-Rust/README.md

 The geometric framing, and number theoretic transforms, provide the means to navigate the layers of **exascale** address spaces as hyperdimensional computing substrates with low compute overhead.

 The processing in memory is homomorphic, as the system carries an input while making the $O(1)$ observation of the seeded algorithm.
-Altering the value or input in $O(1)$ depending on the position of the seeded algorithm in the Address Spaces geometry and time.
+Altering the value or input in $O(1)$ depending on the position of the seeded algorithm in the Geometry and Timestamp of the Address Spaces

 ## X Marks the Spot!